ColoredCow/portal/docs/installation-docker.md

     docker-compose down
     ```

 **Note** :  To start containers, you do not need to build image everytime.
-You can use the below command
+    You can use the below command.
     ```sh
     docker-compose up -d
     ```